Hosting an Event

 Hosts are responsible for the behavior and actions of their guests.
 If individual culpability cannot be determined, all damages will be born by all residents of the apartment .

 Are there any incentives for hosting a registered event?

 Residents who host a registered event are less likely to get documented for possible disciplinary behavior.
-And each time your apartment, suite or townhouse hosts a registered event, the Sober Host will be entered into a raffle to win Senior Week tickets.

 Who does the Sober Host have to be?